Connecting to QuickBooks – Troubleshooting

 QuickBooks Enterprise

-The following QB Enterprise rights are required in order to successfully use our tools
+The following QB Enterprise rights are required in order to successfully use our products

-When using QB Enterprise, users are each associated with one ore more Roles, where Roles supply the needed rights (you can assign multiple Roles to a user.)
+When using QB Enterprise, users are each associated with one or more Roles, where Roles supply the needed rights (you can assign multiple Roles to a user.)

 Use a Role or Roles that provide full rights to Centers, Employees & Payroll, Lists, Reports, and Time Tracking.
 If you use one Role for this, it should have at least the rights pictured here: